unused/ruby-ftw/slides.md

 a.member?
 2 # true
 ```
 <!--
+The code snippet has a variable user and active, suffixed with a question mark,
+is send to it.
+It is likely that you will expect true or false reading this
+line.
+Same goes to the Array assigned to variable a below.
+The message clearly checks
+if two is a member of that array.

 Ruby allows you to use UTF-8 in the source, so you can, as ... in the example,
 define method names that end with a question sign.

 Any time you see such a method, you can for sure expect that it will return
 some value that evaluates either to true or false.

-The code snippet has a variable user and active, suffixed with a question mark,
-is send to it.
-It is likely that you will expect true or false reading this
-line.
-Same goes to the Array assigned to a below.
-The message clearly checks if two
-is a member of that array.

 This is no feature of the language, but the way the community sorted out would
 be a good style.
-No one tells you to do it that way, but now that you now it will be likely you
+No one tells you to do it that way, but now that you know, it will be likely
-will write methods like that as well.
+you will write methods like that as well.
 -->

 # Conventions!